jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   (a) shall report accordingly to the chief executive who shall refer the application to the appropriate Registrar for determination by the Tribunal; and
   (b) shall, wherever practicable, after consultation with the chief executive and the appropriate Registrar, inform the parties of the date on which the Tribunal is likely to be able to hear the matter.
 (4) In any case to which subsection (3)﻿(a) applies, the Tenancy Mediator may include in the Tenancy Mediator’s report to the chief executive any statement of facts agreed to by the parties, a summary of the points settled in mediation and those still requiring determination by the Tribunal, and any comments that the Tenancy Mediator may wish to make on the conduct of the parties so far as that may be relevant to the question of costs before the Tribunal in accordance with section 102(2)﻿(c), but shall in all respects strictly observe the provisions of sections 89 and 90.
-(5) The chief executive and the chief executive of the Ministry of Justice must make arrangements under which an order made by a Tenancy Mediator to give effect to an agreed settlement will be referred to a Tenancy Adjudicator for sealing on an application made by the Tenancy Mediator or a party—
+(5) The chief executive and the chief executive of the Ministry of Justice must make arrangements under which an order made by a Tenancy Mediator to give effect to an agreed settlement will be referred to a Tenancy Adjudicator or Registrar for sealing on an application made by the Tenancy Mediator or a party—
   (a) to the appropriate Registrar; or
   (b) by any electronic means (for example, through an Internet site) approved by the chief executive and the chief executive of the Ministry of Justice (if the arrangements allow applications to be made by electronic means).
-(5A) The Tenancy Adjudicator must seal a copy of the order, unless subsection (6) applies.
+(5A) The Tenancy Adjudicator or Registrar must seal a copy of the order, unless subsection (6) or (6A) applies.
 (6) Where that Tenancy Adjudicator believes that the order made by the Tenancy Mediator is outside the powers of the Tenancy Mediator to make, the Tenancy Adjudicator shall, instead of sealing the copy of the order,—
   (a) decline to seal the order, and direct the chief executive to refer the matter to a Tenancy Mediator for further consideration in accordance with any directions given by the Tenancy Adjudicator; or
   (b) direct that the matter be reconsidered and determined by the Tribunal.
+(6A) Where a Registrar to whom an order has been referred for sealing considers that the order is outside the powers of the Tenancy Mediator to make, the Registrar must, instead of sealing the copy of the order, decline to seal the order and refer the order to a Tenancy Adjudicator for consideration.
+(6B) If an order is referred to a Tenancy Adjudicator under subsection (6A), he or she must treat the order as if it had been referred directly to him or her under subsection (5).
 (7) Where any copy of an order made by a Tenancy Mediator is sealed under this section, it shall have effect as an order of the Tribunal, and shall be enforceable accordingly.
 (8) If a Tenancy Mediator makes an order under section 78(1)﻿(d) to give effect to an agreed settlement, section 78(2AB) to (2AD) apply to the order, subject to the following modifications:
   (a) section 78(2AB) and (2AD) must be read as if—